The experience of a lifetime swimming with pink dolphins in the the Amazon river

 Is there malaria in Rurrenabaque and in the areas where pampas and jungle tours take place?

 Whilst it is feasible that malaria could exist in Rurrenabaque, the pampas, and the jungle areas nearby because there are plenty of mosquitoes, there have not been any reported instances of malaria.
 We do not consider it necessary to take malaria tablets for our tours, but if you wish to do so then you should bring them with you, as you might not be able to get the brand you want in Bolivia.
 There is also the possibility of Dengue Fever and Yellow Fever, so you must protect yourself from insect bites as much as possible.
-You should bring a good insect repellent with you, as there are not many good options available to purchase in Bolivia.
+There are good options available to purchase in Rurrenabaque.

 What are the essentials to bring to the tour?